lmcrean/exam-questions/ux-research/value-hypothesis.md

 Review answers on Wooclap
 - Allow voting.
 - Chars are unlimited.
+- This is very close to the Starter Hero idea, only without AI heatmap.

 ## Key Questions
 - Do students care about seeing peer responses?
 Is it fun?
 Motivating?